19 October 2021

 As the chill sets in, all creatures big and small find places to shelter |

-It seems October is the month the turkeys come out of the woods foraging at a chicken coop or barn door, even under bird feeders.
-Small toads and frogs barrow into the yet soft earth and the crows and ravens come back.
+In October, turkeys come out of the woods to forage at a chicken coop or barn door, even under bird feeders.
+Small toads and frogs burrow into the still-soft earth, and the crows and ravens return.

 |